 The Accounts Payable department is responsible for the payment of all Town of Wilkesboro obligations/debts.
 The Town's fiscal year is July 1 through June 30.
 As the payer of Town's obligations, it is our goal to make payments to vendors in a timely and efficient manner.
 The invoice submission deadline is every Friday at 5:00 pm for the following week's check processing but are paid at our standard terms of net 30 days.

-*******No work shall be started until all steps and forms are turned into the Finance Dept.*******
+*No work shall be started until all steps are completed and forms turned into the Finance Dept.*

 Accounts Payable Forms: (see links below)

-The vendor is asked to complete a form to provide the town with your company's information, an accounting contact person, payment terms, what the vendor sell or services, and etc. Also you will find our terms and conditions inside this packet as well.
+The vendor is asked to complete a form to provide the town with your company's information, an accounting contact person, payment terms, what the vendor sell or services, and etc. Also, you will find our terms and conditions inside this packet as well.

-Step 4: NC Sales & Use Taxes for the "Retailer-Contractor" Form
+Step 2: NC Sales & Use Taxes for the "Contractor"

-For invoices with NC Sales and Use Tax on a separate line: Most invoices will more than likely will be shipped to Wilkes County, NC where the NC sales tax rate is 7%.
-If product is picked up in a different county, please charge that county’s sales tax rate since NC sales tax is charged according to where the product is delivered.
+- For invoices with NC Sales and Use Tax on a separate line: Most invoices will more than likely be shipped to Wilkes County, NC where the NC sales tax rate is 7%.
+If the product is picked up in a different county, please charge that the county’s sales tax rate since NC sales tax is charged according to where the product is delivered.

 The Contractor and sub-contractor(s) agree that during the term of his/her contract, at their sole cost and expense, shall provide commercial insurances with terms and limits as may be reasonably associated with any contracts and/or services, unless stated differently.

-- Vendor/Contracted Worker definition – includes any person or company who enters onto our town owned premises to provide construction, contractual or service related work.
+- Vendor/Contracted Worker definition – includes any person or company who enters our town-owned premises to provide construction, contractual or service related work.